Lev-co

 Use of Local Exhaust and Dilution Ventilation

-The maintenance costs associated with our extraction arms are considerably low.
+The maintenance costs associated with our extraction arms are considerably low when the system is properly selected and adjusted for the application.
 Unlike some companies that construct extraction arms out of plastic and diecast white metal, all structural components of our products are made using mild/stainless steel, or aluminum.
+This can help reduce long-term ownership costs by helping reduce the risk of breakage, joint wear, and other failures that can lead to downtime or early replacement.
+In many applications, more durable construction also supports longer service life, fewer replacement intervals, and more practical repairability over time.

 Energy Saving: